martinthomson/quic-tls/draft-thomson-quic-tls.md

 the server response is protected by the handshake traffic keys.
 The entire exchange is integrity protected once the handshake completes.

-This information is not used by DTLS, but can be passed to the QUIC protocol as initialization parmeters.
+This information is not used by TLS, but can be passed to the QUIC protocol as initialization parmeters.